isaaclzh/GATK-1.0/README.md

 - snakemake 7.18.2
 - vep 107

-This pipeline was benchmarked on Ashkenazim Son HG002 (https://www.nist.gov/programs-projects/genome-bottle) as the truth set, yielding 99.5% within confidence regions versus 91.9% outside confidence regions for single nucleotide polymorphisms; and 98.4% versus 72.0% for insertion-deletion mutations.
+This pipeline was benchmarked on Ashkenazim Son HG002 (https://www.nist.gov/programs-projects/genome-bottle) as the truth set, yielding 99.5% within confidence regions versus 91.9% outside confidence regions for SNVs; and 98.4% versus 72.0% for INDELs.

 ### Below are the instructions to using this script: